baihongjie/selfdrivingcar/AdvancedLaneFinding/writeup.md

 Here's a [result](output.mp4)

 ### Discussion
-The biggest problem I have found is on the tresholdding step.
+The biggest problem I have found is on the thresholding step.
 By simply using S channel, I could get very good result.
 However, to solve some other corner cases, I need to use other approaches.
 Without very good understanding on the theory, I have difficulty knowing which to choose and I could only rely on trying.